 Social Media Advertising: Snapchat vs. TikTok

 Facebook has proven that social media advertising can be effective and profitable.
 In 2020, Facebook’s advertising revenue worldwide amounted to 84.2 billion dollars.
 Snapchat and TikTok know finding a way to take a bite out of Facebook’s hold on advertising budgets is the only path to long-term success.
-The platforms will go the way of MySpace or Vine, high adoption, and never profitable without steady advertising revenue.
-Let’s look at Snapchat and TikTok and executing advertising on each channel.
+The platforms will go the way of MySpace or Vine, with high adoption, and never profitable without steady advertising revenue.
+Let’s look at Snapchat and TikTok and execute advertising on each channel.

 Social Media Advertising Pitfalls

 As new social media platforms’ adoption rates increase, many advertisers wonder if the new platform will also be successful, leading to two pitfalls:

 - Advertisers dive in without understanding the new platforms.
 Many companies test campaigns that fail to deliver results and mistakenly believe that the platform isn’t right for them.

 - Advertisers wait on the sidelines for far too long due to concerns that the new platform isn’t tested or proven yet.